jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 ----------------------

 First, you will need to install a ``cloudmesh4.yaml`` file, if you have not done this before.
-The easieast way to do so is with the command
+The easiest way to do so is with the command

 .. code:: bash